integrityapplications/pinz/README.md

 pinz
 ====

-geospatial visualization of near real-time data in a browser
+Geospatial visualisation of near real-time data in a browser.